 9.2.1.
 Termination for Cause.
 In the event that either party materially breaches any of its obligations under this Agreement and such breach is not substantially cured within thirty calendar days after written notice thereof is given by the other party, then the non-breaching party may, by giving written notice thereof to the other party, terminate this Agreement as of the date specified in such notice of termination.
 9.2.2.
 Termination at Option of Registrar.
 Registrar may terminate this Agreement at any time by giving Registry Operator thirty days' notice of termination.
 9.2.3.
 Termination upon Loss of Registrar's Accreditation.
 This Agreement shall terminate in the event Registrar's accreditation by ICANN is terminated or expires without renewal.
-Notwithstanding the foregoing, Registry Agreement.
-This Agreement shall terminate in the event that Registry Operator's Registry Agreement with ICANN is terminated or expires without entry of a subsequent Registry Agreement with ICANN and this Agreement is not assigned.
+Notwithstanding the foregoing, Registrar may assign this Agreement shall terminate in the event that Registry Operator's Registry Agreement with ICANN is terminated or expires without entry of a subsequent Registry Agreement with ICANN and this Agreement is not assigned.
 9.2.5.
 Termination in the Event of Insolvency or Bankruptcy.
-Either Party may terminate this Agreement is Agreement is adjudged insolvent or bankrupt, or if proceedings this Agreement if the other Party is adjudged insolvent or bankrupt, or if proceedings are instituted by or against a Party seeking relief, reorganization or arrangement under the laws of such insolvent or bankrupt Party's jurisdiction relating to insolvency, or seeking any assignment for the benefit of creditors, or seeking the appointment of a receiver, liquidator or trustee of a Party's property or assets or the liquidation, dissolution or winding up of a Party's business.
+Either Party may terminate this Agreement is a divideed insolvent or bankrupt.